Online Pregnancy Therapy in Winston-Salem, NC| Postpartum Depression Therapist in North Carolina

 You’ve been looking forward to this day for years.
 You’ve been trying to get pregnant, and it's finally here.
 You’re getting ready to step into the next chapter of your life.
 Even though this is likely a welcomed change, preparing for a baby can feel overwhelming, resulting in increased anxiety, low mood, and general ups and downs in mood.
 Pregnancy and the perinatal period can bring joy, but they can also bring unexpected stress, fear, and emotional challenges.
 You’re feeling not like yourself and not sure what to do.

-What Is Prenatal and Perinatal Mental Health?
+Prenatal and Perinatal Mental Health Therapy

 Prenatal and perinatal are two sides to the same coin.
 Prenatal mental health focuses on emotional wellness during pregnancy, whereas perinatal mental health includes both pregnancy and the first year after birth.
 At any point in your pregnancy or postpartum journey, you may find yourself needing more support.

-Yes!
 It is not uncommon for women to experience symptoms of depression and anxiety during pregnancy and postpartum.
 Despite this common occurrence, many women feel scared to talk about it.

 Constant worry about the baby’s health